 The Authority experienced a significant variance in intergovernmental revenues between the final budget and the actual and related expenditures.
-Since most of the Authority's revenues are grant driven, a decline in expenditures would cause the same effect on the revenues and the same effect on budget variances.
-The expenditure budget variance is due the decline in program activities of the Solano Intercity Taxi Scrip/Paratransit Program, the Countywide Travel Training/Transit Ambassador Program, the Vehicle Share Program, the Medical Transports Program, and the Soltrans Local Taxi Program due to the 3rd year of the Corona Virus (COVID-19) pandemic.
+Since most of the Authority's revenues are grant-driven, a decline in expenditure would cause the same effect on the revenues and the same effect on budget variances.
+The expenditure budget variance is due to the decline in program activities of the Solano Intercity Taxi Scrip/Paratransit Program, the Countywide Travel Training/Transit Ambassador Program, and the Vehicle Share Program, which are still recovering from the Corona Virus (COVID-19) pandemic.
+Budget and expenditures for Planning studies and Project activities, such as the Lifeline Program-capital assed through the City of Vallejo, the countywide Inductive Charging activities, the Clean California Program activities are ongoing and are anticipated to meet the forecasted budget in the next fiscal year due to unforeseen issues that delay the process.